Q. Does Health Services provide medical excuses?

 Q. Does Health Services offer emergency contraception?

-A.Yes, emergency contraception is available by appointment at Health Services.
-A provider can dispense Ella ($40) or Plan-B ($20) or can send a prescription for emergency contraception to a local pharmacy.
+A.Yes, please see our Sexual and Reproductive Health page for details.
 Emergency contraception is also available at the vending machine on the 2nd floor of Case or may be purchased over-the-counter at most local pharmacies.

 Q. Are condoms available from Health Services?